daneharrigan/sinatra-base/README.md

 I didn't commit the `Gemfile.lock` intentionally so you'll need to run `bundle`.
 This way you'll always get the latest version of the gems used.

-Next you want Compass to watch the project `compass watch sinatra-base`.
-Keep this running in a terminal window.

-Finally in a second terminal window launch the app `bundle exec rackup`
+Launch the app and get started `bundle exec rackup`